JSC370/whoami-2025/README.md

 Once you are done, submit a Pull Request to include your information in the original repository.

 @Newtella3105 I am from Bandung, Indonesia.
+I like playing video games, currently playing Wild Rift.